 Outdoor environment: Those conditions or a set of conditions encountered or expected to be encountered during the time that an item is performing its normal operational function in an unsheltered, uncontrolled natural environment.

-Indoor environment: Those conditions or a set of conditions encountered or expected to be encountered during the time that an item is energized and performing its normal operational function within an enclosed operational structure.
+Indoor environment: Those conditions or a set of conditions encountered or expected to be encountered during the time that an item is performing its normal operational function within an enclosed operational structure.
 Consideration is given to both the uncontrolled indoor environment and the artificially controlled indoor environment.

 Transportation environment: Those conditions or a set of conditions encountered or expected to be encountered during the transportation portion of an item’s life.
 Consideration is given to the major transportation modes – road, rail, ship and air transportation, and also to the complete range of environments encountered – before and during transportation, and during the unloading phase.
 The item is normally housed in its packaging/shipping container during exposure to the transportation environment.